SnooZ-ZA/BOBsRobCR/README.md

 Random success.

-Random Fail, a Hold up in Progress alert with location is sent to police using esx_outlawalert
+Random Fail, a Hold up in Progress alert with location blip is sent to police

 Credit:
 rprogress